Lord William Beauchamp Nevill1

 Consanguinity Index=0.0%

-He was educated at Eton College, Windsor, Berkshire, England.1 He graduated from Magdalene College, Cambridge University, Cambridge, Cambridgeshire, England, with a Bacehlor of Arts (B.A.).1 He was Private Secretary to the Lord President of the Council between 1885 and 1992.1 He was Private Secretary and Aide-de-Camp to the Governor of Victoria between 1895 and 1901.1 He was Private Secretary and Aide-de-Camp to the Governor of South Australia from 1901 to 1902.1 He was Private Secretary and Aide-de-Camp to the Governor-General of Australia between 1902 and 1905.1 He was Chamberlain to the Governor-General of Australia between 1908 and 1914.1 He was living in 1909; Companion, Order of St. Michael and St. George (C.M.G.).1 He was Comptroller to the Governor-General of Canada between 1914 and 1921.1 He was invested as a Commander, Royal Victorian Order (C.V.O.) in 1916.1 He was decorated with the award of the Order of Mercy (and bar).1 He held the office of Deputy Lieutenant (D.L.) of Sussex.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He graduated from Magdalene College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, with a Bacehlor of Arts (B.A.)1 He was Private Secretary to the Lord President of the Council between 1885 and 1992.1 He was Private Secretary and Aide-de-Camp to the Governor of Victoria between 1895 and 1901.1 He was Private Secretary and Aide-de-Camp to the Governor of South Australia from 1901 to 1902.1 He was Private Secretary and Aide-de-Camp to the Governor-General of Australia between 1902 and 1905.1 He was Chamberlain to the Governor-General of Australia between 1908 and 1914.1 He was living in 1909; Companion, Order of St. Michael and St. George (C.M.G.)1 He was Comptroller to the Governor-General of Canada between 1914 and 1921.1 He was appointed Commander, Royal Victorian Order (C.V.O.) in 1916.1 He was awarded the Order of Mercy and bar.1 He held the office of Deputy Lieutenant (D.L.) of Sussex.1

 Citations